What Does “Best Interest of the Child” Mean?

 As mentioned above, there is a high level of subjectivity in determining the best interest of a child.
 If you’re involved in a child custody case, it’s extremely important to work with an experienced and knowledgeable Virginia child custody attorney.
 The results of your child custody case may be largely dependent on the skill of your legal team.
 The well-being of your child is certainly not a matter to be left up to chance.

-Melone Hatley, P.C. is a general practice law firm based in Reston and Virginia Beach.
-Our practice areas include Family LawDivorce and Special Needs Children, Traffic Ticket Defense, DUI/DWI Defense, and Trust and Estate Law.
+Melone Hatley, P.C. is a boutique family law firm with several locations throughout Virginia and North Carolina.
+Our practice areas include family law, divorce and special needs children, and trust and estate law.
 Our philosophy is to provide all of our clients with the highest quality legal representation, innovative legal solutions, and unsurpassed dedication to customer service.
 Through our high standards, we strive to be a trusted resource to our clients.

 Rebecca Melone